Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 certain opportunities for the formation of universal educational actions.

-step is determined by the following statements:
+stage is determined by the following statements:

 1.UUD represent an integral system in which it is possible to distinguish

-interrelated and mutually conditioning types of actions.
+interconnected and mutually determining types of actions.

 implemented through all subject areas and extracurricular activities.

-3.LMD specified by the standard determine the emphases in the selection of content, planning and
+3. The UUDs specified by the standard determine the emphasis in content selection, planning and

-The principle of completeness of coverage of the control object, consisting in the requirement to include in consideration all available information about the characteristics of the internal economic space and the external environment of the enterprise.
+The principle of completeness of coverage of the control object, consisting in the requirement to include into consideration all available information about the characteristics of the internal economic space and external environment of the enterprise.
 This requirement is also explained by the fact that risk factors, having arisen in one place, can manifest themselves in any other area of the enterprise.

 2.2.
-Operational framework for business risk management
+Operational principles of economic risk management

 a) verbal setting of the boundaries of the risk management object;